 11. What advice can I provide my employees to reduce their risk of COVID-19 exposure?

-12. Should school and childcare staff complete active screening each day?
+12. Should school, childcare and day camp staff complete active screening each day?

 13. Should I use the worker screening tool to screen any customers or patrons coming into the workplace?

 Active screening is the process of answering a set of screening questions to identify any COVID-19 risk factors.
 Screening questions can be answered using a paper or electronic tool or questions may be asked directly by a designated screener.